 - wheezing, trouble breathing, or coughing

 The most severe reaction is anaphylaxis, which can be life-threatening.
-If you have a tree nut allergy, it’s important to carry an epinephrine auto-injector with you at all times in case you have a reaction.
+If you have a tree nut allergy, it’s important to carry an epinephrine auto-injector with you in case of a reaction.

-“Cross-reactivity” is when a person who is allergic to one type of tree nut has a reaction after eating another type of tree nut.
+“Cross-reactivity” is when a person allergic to one type of tree nut reacts after eating a different kind of tree nut.
 For example, someone with a walnut allergy may also be allergic to almonds, hazelnuts, or walnuts.

 Peanut Allergy Symptoms

 Children and teens commonly suffer from peanut allergies.
-Some people may experience a life-threatening reaction (anaphylaxis) even after ingesting or breathing even extremely little amounts of peanuts.
+Some people may experience a life-threatening reaction (anaphylaxis) even after ingesting or breathing minimal amounts of peanuts.
 Common symptoms include:

 - itching or tingling in the mouth